What do I need to know before moving to New Zealand?

 Get Quote

 "Here in Dunedin, the location of the home with relation to the sun is very important!
 Take your time choosing a neighborhood and schools for your children.
 Find an organization to ask questions about everything, as NZ is ahead of other countries in some areas (on-line access to most government agencies) but very behind in other areas (home insulation and internet speed).
-We formed such an agency for Dunedin, the web site is www.maverickgroup.co.nz," explained one expat living in Dunedin, Otago - South Island NZ, New Zealand.
+We formed such an agency for Dunedin, the web site is www.maverickgroup.co.nz," said another expat in Dunedin, Otago - South Island NZ, New Zealand.

 Please login to continue reading this article.